 By creating a multisig wallet that requires two keys, Alice is able to create a two-factor authentication mechanism to access her funds.
 For instance, she could have one private key stored in her laptop and the other one in her mobile device (or even on a piece of paper).
 This would ensure that only someone who has access to both keys is able to make a transaction.

 Keep in mind, however, that using multisig technology as two-factor authentication can be dangerous – especially if it is set as a 2-of-2 multisig address.
 If one of the keys are lost, you won’t be able to access your funds.
-Therefore, using a 2-of-3 setup or a third party 2FA service that counts with backup codes would be safer.
+Therefore, using a 2-of-3 setup or a third party 2FA service would be safer.
 When it comes to crypto exchange trading accounts, using Google Authenticator is highly recommended.

 Creating a 2-of-3 multisig wallet can allow for an escrow transaction between two parties (Alice and Bob) that includes a third party (Charlie) as a mutually trusted arbiter in case anything goes wrong.